ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 proxying, it returns the connect-udp-bind response header value set to true.

-When "target_host" and "target_port" are set to a valid target, the client is requesting Bound UDP Proxying but would accept fallback to unextended UDP Proxying to that target.
+When "target_host" and "target_port" are set to a valid target, the client is requesting bound UDP proxying but would accept fallback to unextended UDP Proxying to that target.
 If the client doesn't have a specific target, or if it wants Bound UDP without fallback, it sets both the "target_host" and the "target_port" variables to the '`*`' character (ASCII